Studio Philosophy, Values, and approach

 The best competition is with oneself

 Being better musicians than we were yesterday is infinitely more important than being better than someone else.
-I use very few competitive elements in my studio and ensure that students who are genuinely interested in competing have a healthy, realistic mindset before pursuing auditions.
+I use very few competitive elements in my studio and ensure that students who are genuinely interested in competitive events have a healthy, realistic mindset before pursuing auditions.

 Nurture a culture of—not a demand for—excellence